coleifer/peewee/docs/peewee/models.rst

 .. warning::
    SQLite does not support parameterized ``CREATE INDEX`` queries.
-This means that when using SQLite to create an index that involves an expression or scalar value, you will need to declare the index using the :py:class:`SQL`
+This means that when using SQLite to create an index that involves an expression or scalar value, you will need to declare the index using the :class:`SQL`
    helper:

    .. code-block:: python